nekesa-w/skillsmart_learningapp/README.md

    ```

 2. **Database Configuration:**
-   - Create a new database on your server.
+   - Create a new database called `skillsmart`.
    - Import the provided SQL file (`skills_smart.sql`) into your newly created database.
-   - Configure the database settings in the `application/config/database.php` file.
+   - Configure the database settings in the `app/config/database.php` file.

 3. **Web Server Configuration:**
    - Ensure that your web server (e.g., Apache, Nginx) is configured to serve the application.